barryclark/jekyll-now/_memories/2022-01-08-IAM-id-charts.md

 ---
 layout: memory
-title: Chart of the IAM ID Prefixes.
+title: AWS - Chart of the IAM ID Prefixes
 ---

-IAM uses the following prefixes to indicate what type of resource each unique ID applies to
+IAM uses the following prefixes to indicate what type of resource each unique ID applies to:

 | Prefix | Entity Type                  |
 | ------ | ---------------------------  |